algosal/dev-workflows/godaddy/verify-domain.md

 ### **Additional Notes**

 - DNS propagation typically takes **24–48 hours** to fully update worldwide, though some changes may appear sooner.
-- If you still see old nameservers after this period, try clearing your DNS cache (as described earlier) or check with your hosting provider for assistance.
+- If you still see old nameservers after this period, try clearing your DNS cache (in cmd C:\Users\yourusername>ipconfig /flushdns) or check with your hosting provider for assistance.